yishn/reticule/README.md

 `p_1,\ldots,p_n`.
 ~~~

-GitHub-flavored [Markdown](https://daringfireball.net/projects/markdown/) is used for formatting.
+[Markdown](https://daringfireball.net/projects/markdown/) is used for formatting.
 Code spans and code blocks are converted into math environments and rendered by [MathJax](https://www.mathjax.org/) and [XyJax](http://sonoisa.github.io/xyjax/xyjax.html).

 To link to other tags, use a markdown link and and the tag id as the source: